 Will they mix with my other chickens?

 In general Marans are not at all aggressive.
-They will get along well with other breeds of chickens, as long as there is no other breed of aggressive male cockerel, which might cause defensive or protective behaviour.
+They will get along well with other breeds of chickens, as long as there is no other breed of aggressive male cockerel, which might cause defensive or protective behavior.

 Marans will tolerate confinement for short periods, if there is adequate room to explore and prevent boredom.
 These birds ideally prefer being outside foraging from dawn to dusk, weather permitting.
 Outside foraging for long hours also keeps Marans fit and well exercised, prolonging their lives and improving egg laying ability.
 Marans are quite well insulated by their plumage and can tolerate short periods of extreme cold and excessive summer heat (if adequate shade and cool water is available), but prefer a mild climate to thrive.